pinterest/gestalt/docs/markdown/team_support/contributions.md

 fullwidth: true
 ---

+**Please note:** The contributions processes below apply to Pinterest employees.

 You can find all the components available on Gestalt in our [Components page](https://gestalt.pinterest.systems/web/overview).
 If you want to request a net-new component not available in our libraries, or request changes to an existent componet go to [Component request](/team_support/component_request).

 ## Making a design contribuition